Harley Reagan

-Chuluaqui Quodoushka (CHOO-la-kway Kwuh-DOE-shka) is a collection of sexual techniques and theories developed and promoted by the Deer Tribe Medicine Society, a New Age new religious movement and business co-founded by Harley Reagan and Diane Reagan in 1986.
-Harley Reagan cites a variety of ancient and contemporary cultures as the inspiration for these practices, including the Olmec, the Mayan and the Toltec, though he formerly claimed that the practices were Cherokee.
-He has come under heavy criticism and his teachings have been denounced by the tribes whose ways he has claimed to teach.

-Overview
+Harley "Swiftdeer" Reagan (1941–2013) was an American pretendian and New Age spiritual leader.
+He is known for founding the Deer Tribe Metis Medicine Society and for developing Chulukua, a martial art, and Chuluaqui Quodoushka, a collection of sexual techniques and theories.

+Biography

+Reagan was born in Texas, to an allegedly Cherokee parent and a white parent.

+Chuluaqui Quodoushka

-According to Reagan and his followers, the "Quodoushka teachings" (also known as "the "Q" to adherents), guided exercises and rituals allow a person to improve relationships and reach "higher levels" of orgasm and sexual ecstasy.
+According to Reagan and his followers, the "Quodoushka teachings" (also known as "the "Q" to adherents), guided exercises, and rituals allow a person to improve relationships and reach "higher levels" of orgasm and sexual ecstasy.
 Demonstrations at Chuluaqui Quodoushka retreats include male and female self-pleasuring techniques, close-up examinations to show variations in the shapes of genitalia, and participants having sexual intercourse while Reagan and other trainers watch and "coach" them.

 Criticism

-The sexual rites of passage that Reagan says are drawn from spiritual practices of the Olmec, Mayan and Toltec cultures, and what he claims are secret societies within the Cherokee Nation, have been denounced as fraudulent by the traditional teachers of these cultures.
+The sexual rites of passage Reagan said are drawn from spiritual practices of the Olmec, Mayan and Toltec cultures, and what he claimed are secret societies within the Cherokee Nation, have been denounced as fraudulent by the traditional teachers of these cultures.
 Many cultures contain rites of passage—usually social and spiritual ceremonies held as a child enters adulthood.
-Reagan claims to take inspiration from these ceremonies.
+Reagan claimed to take inspiration from these ceremonies.
 But his critics agree that his claims about these ceremonies starkly contrast with the teachings and beliefs of the cultures he claims to represent.
-The Cherokee Nation disavows Reagan's claims entirely, noting that Reagan is not an enrolled member of the Cherokee Nation nor a member of any Cherokee community.
-After being denounced by the Cherokee Nation, Reagan abruptly changed his story and now claims the teachings are inspired by a variety of cultures.
+The Cherokee Nation disavows Reagan's claims entirely, noting that Reagan was not an enrolled member of the Cherokee Nation or a member of any Cherokee community.
+After being denounced by the Cherokee Nation, Reagan abruptly changed his story and claimed the teachings are inspired by a variety of cultures.

 Language

-In the workshops a woman's genitalia are called "tupuli", which Reagan claims is a Cherokee term for "sacred black hole of creation," and a man's genitalia are called "tipilli", which Reagan says is a Cherokee term meaning "like a tipi pole."
+In the workshops a woman's genitalia are called "tupuli", which Reagan claimed is a Cherokee term for "sacred black hole of creation", and a man's genitalia are called "tipilli", which Reagan said is a Cherokee term meaning "like a tipi pole".
 According to Durbin Feeling, a linguistic specialist for the Cherokee Nation, there are no such words in the Cherokee language, and Cherokee do not and never have lived in tipis.
 In fact, the word "tipili" applied to genitals is likely taken from Gary Jennings's novel Aztec.
 Feeling said Chu-Lua-Qui refers to Cherokee people; he said the closest translation he could find for Quodoushka is "(a)qwv-tol u- ska", a graphic term for a male sexual organ that has nothing to do with Cherokee spirituality.
 "It's pretty ugly.
-I don't know if he [Harley Reagan] realizes what it means."
+I don't know if [Reagan] realizes what it means."
 Feeling added, "He probably does know what it means."